blueflag/moose/readme.md

 of you app.

-## Application / Interaction
-Broadly speaking you can split these five areas of concern into two main categories.
-Application and Interaction.
-Application is concerned with data and how it is stored and transformed to be rendered.
-Interaction is concerned with how things look and feel and how the user interacts with them.

 # Moose Terms
-With these areas of concern in place we can now start to talk about how Moose solves these problems.
+With these areas of concern in place we can now start to talk about how Moose categorises them.
+Moose starts from the lowest most general concerns and works it's way up to the higher and more specific.

 ## Affordance
+An affordance is a component that affords the user a single action.

+* Text affords the user reading
+* Button affords the user clicking
+* Input affords the user typing

-Affordances are the lowest and most abstract parts of an application.
+They are the lowest and most abstract parts of an application.
 They let the user interact in some way, but only in the most general sense.
 By themselves they are useless, but when given some business logic they become useful.
+Affordances are similar in this respect to 'dumb' components:
+They are small and single purpose.
+Affordances differ from dumb components in that they must be general.
+A save button is not an affordance, but a button is.
+A friend list is not an affordance but a user list is.

 ### Example
 A button affords the user to click.
-The component should describe how best to do that.
-I.e a click-handler some text and some button-like styles.
-But it cant describe what that click should perform.
-A callback and a label must be provided to the button before it makes sense.
+The button affordance should describe how best to do that. i.e. a click-handler, some text, and some button-like styles.
+Importantly the button cant describe what that click should perform.
+A specific callback and label must be provided to the button before it makes sense.

 ### Rules
+* Affordances can contain interaction logic
-Affordances can contain interaction logic and aesthetic styles.
+* Affordances can contain aesthetic styles.
-Affordances cannot contain application logic or data fetching.
-Affordances in themselves can contain some layout styles.
-But they cannot control the layout of their surrounds.
+* Affordances can contain layout styles.
+But only the to control internal positioning, they cannot influence surrounding components.
+* Affordances can contain other affordances.
+* Affordances cannot contain application logic.
+* Affordances cannot contain data fetching.
+* Affordances must only have one concern.
-Affordances must be declared in their own file.
-They cannot be declared ad-hoc.
+* Affordances must be declared in their own file; they cannot be declared ad-hoc.

 ## Appliance